JeffAMcGee/www/content/git-unittest-homework.md

 We took some interesting directions with the homework assignments, so I'd like to spend some time talking about the experience for the benefit of other educators.
-The professor, Dr. Caverlee wanted change the existing set of homework assignments to bring in some web development by combining the existing homeworks into a small project.
-The students would build a small search engine with features like PageRank and clustering.
+The professor, Dr. Caverlee wanted to change the existing set of homework assignments to bring in some web development practices by combining the existing homeworks into a small project where the students would build a small search engine with features like PageRank and clustering.

 <!--
 In my opinion, any computer science student that gets through their